Stephen Ames: Professional career

 In 2005, Ames initiated an international Ryder Cup style competition entitled the Stephen Ames Cup.
 The event pits CJGA Team Canada against Team Trinidad & Tobago.
 He co-hosts, with MP Jim Prentice, an annual charity golf tournament for kids and owns a steakhouse in Calgary called the Vintage Chophouse.

 In February 2006, after provoking world No. 1 Tiger Woods with the comment: "Anything can happen, especially where [Tiger's] hitting the ball," Ames was soundly defeated by Woods at the 2006 WGC-Accenture Match Play Championship at La Costa, losing 9 and 8; the largest amount a player can possibly lose by in an eighteen-hole match play event is 10 and 8.
 However, on March 26, Ames overcame the record defeat by taking The Players Championship at the TPC at Sawgrass.
 Playing against 48 of the top 50 golfers in the world (including Woods), Ames emerged victorious, with a record-equaling six stroke margin over World No. 3 Retief Goosen, becoming the second-oldest champion in championship history.
 With the win, Ames surpassed the US$10 million career earnings barrier and climbed 37 places to 27th in the Official World Golf Ranking.

 At the 2007 PGA Championship, Ames was in the final pairing with Tiger Woods in the final round but put himself out of contention after shooting a 76, finishing T-12.
 In November 2007, he picked up his third PGA Tour victory at the Children's Miracle Network Classic.
 He has featured in the top 25 of the Official World Golf Rankings.

 Ames won for the fourth time on the PGA Tour in 2009, again at the Children's Miracle Network Classic, shooting a final round -8 64.
 He won in a three-way playoff over George McNeill and Justin Leonard.

 Ames was inducted into the Canadian Golf Hall of Fame in August 2014.

 On April 16, 2017, Ames secured his first PGA Tour Champions victory, in his 49th start, at the Mitsubishi Electric Classic.
 He shot a 66 in the final round to finish four strokes ahead of Bernhard Langer.
 He is the third Canadian to win on the tour and the 11th golfer to win on the three main tours run by the PGA Tour: PGA Tour, PGA Tour Champions, and Web.com Tour.

 In June 2021, Ames came from behind and won his second PGA Tour Champions event at the Principal Charity Classic.
+He won four events on the 2023 PGA Tour Champions season.

 Personal life

-He was awarded the Chaconia Medal (Gold), Trinidad & Tobago's second highest honour, in 2004.
 In 2003, his Canadian wife was a former air hostess and he took Canadian citizenship.
 They have two sons.